-As Climate Change-related risks play an important part in the process, Tipco Asphalt updates its Climate Change-related disclosures to communicate key findings of its assessment of Climate Change-related risks and opportunities on a regular basis.
+As climate-related risks play an important part in the process, Tipco Asphalt updates its climaterelated disclosures annually to communicate key findings of its assessment of climate-related risks and opportunities.
 Moreover, the Group conducts third-party verification of its GHG emissions data to ensure accurate measurement of performance against GHG reduction targets, and transparent communication of results to the BoD and external stakeholders on a regular basis.